 Related article: What is HDMI?
 Basics of HDMI

-The iPad Air is powerful enough to become your hub for media management and file transfers.
-But if you want to view and edit photos and videos from an external hard drive, digital camera or drone, you’re going to need a USB-C hub with spare USB ports and SD card compatibility.
+The new iPad Pro 2021 is powerful enough to be your hub for media management.
+But if you want to view and edit photos and videos from an external hard drive, digital camera, or drone, you’re going to need a USB-C hub with spare USB ports and SD card compatibility.

 The minimum that you want from a good USB-C hub is a couple of USB A or USB 3 ports to plug in your keyboard or mouse.

 Cheaper hubs might come armed with a few USB-A ports.
-If you’re lucky, an SD card reader with micro SD compatibility – but that’s often it.
+If you’re lucky, they might have an SD card reader with micro SD compatibility – but that’s often it.
 For maximum compatibility and a hub that’s truly at the core of your workspace, be prepared to invest.

 Related article: USB 3.1 vs 3.0 vs USB-C: What’s the Difference

 Another function you might want from your USB-C hub is the ability to use it as a charger.
 With fast-charging ports, you can plug in other devices – such as smartphones and cameras – and charge them while you’re working.

 Related article: Fast Charging Tech: Everything You Need to Know [Infographic]

 Even though our devices are getting smaller and smarter, the files we use are growing.
 Whether it’s 4K movies or big presentations for work, having a USB-C hub for speedy transfer has never been so important.